EXTENSIONS

 highlightDuration | Duration to highlight elements in milliseconds | 3000 |

-screenshotOnFailure | Auto-capture screenshot on test failure | true |
+screenshotOnFailure | Auto-capture screenshot on step failure and embed in the report — see Auto-Screenshot on Failure | true |

 Headless Mode